Skip to content

 But what’s the difference between them?

-The Home Appraisal Determines Value
+Home Appraisal: Determines the Property’s Value

 In a typical real estate transaction, the appraisal is requested by the buyer’s mortgage lender.
-The lender wants to ensure the property is worth the amount that the buyer / borrower has agreed to pay for it.
+The lender wants to ensure the property is worth the amount that the borrower has agreed to pay for it.
 The process results in an appraiser’s report that includes an estimated value.

-The Home Inspection Assesses Condition
+Home Inspection: Assesses the Property’s Condition

 Unlike the appraisal, the home inspection process does not determine the value.
 In fact, a home inspector will offer no insight as to the market value of the property being inspected.
 That’s not their job.